-Each Facility is designed to meet Uptime Institute’s Tier 4 standards for power throughputs.
+The Switch TIER ELITE® Facilities offer Tier 5® Platinum® standards for power throughputs.
 Mission critical power for a Facility is built out as needed and there may be periods of time that require extended installation timeframes.
 Once mission critical power is fully consumed at a Facility, no more power will be available at that Facility.
-Power circuits are made available on a first-come, first-served basis, and all Service Orders must be in writing, signed and dated to reserve power.
-All power circuits ordered will be at the then posted retail rates for the date that the service order is signed and are subject to change.
+Power circuits are made available on a first-come, first-served basis, and all requests for services (“Service Orders”) must be in writing, signed and dated to reserve power.
 In the United States, per National Electric Code, current delivery cannot exceed 80% of a circuit breaker’s rated capacity.
 Outside the United States, electrical standards may vary and current delivery shall not exceed the load limits applicable for such Facility.
-If a customer of a Facility (each a “Customer”) consumes electrical power above the applicable breaker capacity in a Facility (e.g. 80% in the United States), the Customer will be billed a special allocation fee of 1,000 USD per noncompliant cabinet per month until the usage is corrected.
-If the Customer requires power in excess of their contracted thresholds and additional power and/or cooling is not available in that location, then the Customer shall comply with Switch’s request to move the Customer to a higher density power Facility at no cost to Switch.
+If a customer of a Facility (each a “Customer”) consumes electrical power above the applicable breaker capacity in a Facility (e.g. 80% in the United States), the Customer will be billed a special allocation fee, at Switch’s discretion, per noncompliant cabinet per month until the usage is corrected.
+If the Customer requires power in excess of their contracted thresholds and additional power and/or cooling is not available in that location, then the Customer shall comply with Switch’s request to move the Customer to a higher density power location at no cost to Switch.
 All power circuits must be utilized solely to power the cabinet to which the circuits are assigned.

-Customer UPS’s are not allowed to be used down-line from the Switch mission critical power system.
-Switch Operations must approve all power distribution systems prior to deployment within the Customer’s colocation space.
+Customer uninterruptible power sources (“UPS’s”) are not allowed to be used down-line from the Switch’s mission critical power system.
+The Switch Operations team must approve all power distribution systems prior to deployment within the Customer’s colocation space.
 All equipment placed by or for Customer in the Facility (“Customer Equipment”) must first be tested on house power prior to plugging into the Switch UPS receptacles.

 C. Heat Containment

-All Customer Equipment and its installation deployed in a Facility must (a) not include equipment, cords, cables, connectors or any item or software that may adversely impact the physical or digital security of the Switch ecosystem, or the network, electrical infrastructure, power delivery or environmental air distribution system, as determined by Switch; (b) comply with local regulatory codes, guidelines and best practices, as determined by Switch; and (c) comply with the following “Region-Specific Requirements”:
+All Customer Equipment and its installation deployed in a Facility must (i) not include equipment, cords, cables, connectors or any item or software that may adversely impact the integrity or security of the Switch ecosystem, or the Switch Network, electrical infrastructure, power delivery or environmental air distribution system, as determined by Switch; (ii) comply with local regulatory codes, guidelines and best practices, as determined by Switch; and (iii) comply with the following “Region-Specific Requirements”:

 Refusal to cooperate with these standards or these Region-Specific Requirements will be treated as a direct violation of this AUP and will result in a monthly charge per violation, at Switch’s discretion, and forfeiture of the service level agreement (“SLA”) for the affected area.

 D. System & Network Security